• Go to app

 4. Taro

 Like potatoes and yams, Taro can be cut into chips or fries or boiled or mashed like potatoes.
-It has a greater carbohydrate content than potato and has the highest vegetable source of energy.
-Taro is a staple of the Fijian cuisine and has been for centuries, so much so that Taro is also celebrated during the first full moon of May as Taro Day.
+It has a greater carbohydrate content than potatoes and has the highest vegetable source of energy.
+Taro is a staple of Fiji food and has been for centuries, so much so that Taro is also celebrated during the first full moon of May as Taro Day.

 5. Nama

 Nama is known as “sea grapes” but is like a kind of seaweed grown in shallow waters and found all over Fiji.
-It is used as a garnish in Fiji and can be added to either a salad or coconut milk.
-Nama contains Vitamin C and Vitamin A. Fijians use Nama with coconut to make a thick paste known as the kora, grated coconut, chilli, lemon juice, and salt.
-Nama or sea grapes or green grapes are similar to caviar (fish eggs) and are served with chillies and lemon.
+It is used as a garnish and can be added to either a salad or coconut milk.
+Nama contains Vitamin C and Vitamin A. Fijians use Nama with coconut to make a thick paste known as kora, grated coconut, chili, lemon juice, and salt.
+Nama or sea grapes or green grapes are similar to caviar (fish eggs) and are served with chilies and lemon.

 6. Okra